cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

            pkAB ========================= pkBA
 ~~~

-Nominal groups are an abstract model of elliptic curve groups, over which we
+Nominal groups are an abstract model of the groups over which we instantiate
-instantiate Diffie-Hellman key agreement {{ABH+21}}.
-A nominal group
+Diffie-Hellman key agreement {{ABH+21}}.
+In practice they are instantiated
+with elliptic curve groups, but the model applies to other groups as well.
+A
-comprises a set `G` together with a distinguished basis element `g`, an
+nominal group comprises a set `G` together with a distinguished basis element
-"exponentiation" map, and some auxiliary functions:
+`g`, an "exponentiation" map, and some auxiliary functions:

 - `Exp(p, x) -> q`: An algorithm that produces an element `q` of `G` from an
   element `p` and an integer `x`.
     * The integers `x` are called "scalars" to distinguish them from group
       elements.
+The nominal group `G` is assumed to comprise a finite number
+      of elements `r`; scalars are integers modulo `r`, and all operations on
+      scalars are implicitly performed modulo `r`.
     * `Exp` must respect multiplication in its scalar argument `x`, so that
       `Exp(Exp(p, x), y) = Exp(p, x * y)`.
-- `RandomScalar(seed) -> k`: Produce a uniform pseudo-random scalar from the
+- `RandomScalar(seed) -> k`: Produce a uniform pseudorandom scalar from the
-  uniformly pseudo-random byte string `seed`.
+  uniformly pseudorandom byte string `seed`.
 - `ElementToSharedSecret(P) -> ss`: Extract a shared secret from an element
   of the group (e.g., by taking the X coordinate of an elliptic curve point).

+A scalar value of zero MUST NOT be used as a private key: it does not
+correspond to a meaningful Diffie-Hellman exchange and, for some curves such
+as P-256, is explicitly forbidden by the relevant standards and would yield a
+point-at-infinity encoding that departs from the fixed-size model used here.
+`RandomScalar` MUST NOT return a zero scalar; for the groups of interest this
+occurs only with negligible probability.

+For some groups (for example P-256 and ristretto255), there exist byte
+strings of the correct length that do not decode to a valid group element.
+When `Exp` is given such an invalid element, it returns an error rather than a
+shared secret.
+Because `KEM_H.Decaps` is required to always return a value
+(see {{kems}}), a hybrid KEM whose nominal group can fail in this way MUST,
+when `Group_T.Exp` returns an error during decapsulation, substitute a
+deterministic pseudorandom shared secret in place of `ss_T` -- derived from
+the decapsulation key and the ciphertext -- so that the combiner's `KDF` still
+runs and `Decaps` returns a value.
+This mirrors the implicit-rejection
+behavior of PQ KEMs such as ML-KEM.

+[[ RLB: I do NOT like this.
+It seems safer programming-wise to error out as
+opposed to implicitly rejecting.
+And safe crypto-wise since this is operating on
+public data.
+If we are going to implicit rejection, we need to define what the
+deterministic pseudorandom shared secret is, e.g., by wrapping the `Exp` from
+the bare group with one that swaps in the right `ss_T` on failure. ]]

 We assume that scalars and group elements are represented by byte strings
 with fixed lengths: